 Above, in the before photo, I air dried my hair and combed through it a bit, then added about 8 drops for the after photo.
 There is an immediate smooth feeling to the hair (due to the dimethicone) and it looks a bit less frizzy and less poofy with a bit of shine.

-The before photo above was after using the Rita Hazan Weekly Remedy Treatment and after, 8 drops of the Olaplex oil.
+The before photo above was after using a clarifying shampoo and moisturizing treatment and after, 8 drops of the Olaplex oil.
 Again, the hair feels smoother in the after photo.
 It’s harder to see results on this curlier hair.